vinjatovix/booking-flights-app/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 This is 2 shot project.
-I'ts homework for our formation @ [Hack a Boss](https://hackaboss.com/) .
+I'ts homework for our formation at [Hack a Boss](https://hackaboss.com/) JSB07CO Bootcamp.

 <!-- LICENSE -->